swannodette/swannodette.github.com/_posts/2013-10-27-the-essence-of-clojurescript.md

 file, subsequent compiles will be sub second.

 Open the provided `index.html` (at the root of the project directory) in Google Chrome.
-Enable source maps by clicking on the View menu and selecting Developer > Developer Tools.
-In the bottom right corner of the Developer Tools pane you should see a gear icon.
-If you click this you will get a pane of settings, one of which is `Enable JS source maps`.
+Enable source maps by clicking on the **View** menu and selecting **Developer > Developer Tools**.
+In the bottom right corner of the **Developer Tools** pane you should see a gear icon.
+If you click this you will get a pane of settings, one of which is **Enable JS source maps**.

 Refresh the browser, you should see that the `console.log` references a line in ClojureScript.
-If you click the line number displayed on to the right of the log message you will be taken to that line in the original ClojureScript source.
+If you click the line number displayed to the right of the log message you will be taken to that line in the original ClojureScript source.